HugoRCD/shelve/apps/cli/README.md

 COMMANDS

-  upgrade   Upgrade the Shelve CLI to the latest version login     Authenticate with Shelve
+  upgrade   Upgrade the Shelve CLI to the latest version link      Link the current directory to a Shelve project unlink    Unlink the current directory from a Shelve project login     Authenticate with Shelve
   logout    Logout the current authenticated user
   whoami    Shows the username of the currently logged in user